Moderna says COVID vaccines are weaker against omicron; markets are reeling

 Border controls

-Countries around the world have tightened border controls in a bid to prevent a repeat of the strict quarantines and sharp economic recessions of the past year.
+Countries around the world have tightened border controls in a bid to prevent a repeat of the strict quarantines and severe economic recessions of the past year.

 Britain and the United States have boosted their vaccination booster programs.